Application period opens: March 31, 2022

 Graduate Degree Enrollment: Yes

-The Fulbright Foundation in Greece reserves the right to interview finalists via Skype or telephone.
+The Fulbright Foundation in Greece reserves the right to interview finalists via an online platform or by telephone.

-Partial coverage of tuition and related fees (up to 1000 USD) will be provided for enrollment at the Postgraduate Programme in Southeastern European Studies, National and Kapodistrian University of Athens.
+Partial coverage of tuition and fees (up to 1000 USD) offered to U.S. Fulbright Students to attend a Graduate Program at a Greek State University.
+Applies to the first year of studies only.
+Subsequent semesters of study for the completion of the program along with living costs need to be covered by applicant.
 Associate Membership fees (up to 1000 USD) for a grantee affiliated with the American School of Classical Studies (ASCSA) may also be provided.

 Dual citizens of this country are eligible